 1. You should avoid hot (temperature) and spicy liquids and foods for the first 2 weeks.
-Drink plenty of fluids to make sure that your urine is not too dark.
+Drink plenty of fluids to make sure that your urine is not dark yellow or amber.
 It should be a light yellow to clear in color.
 Eating helps you to absorb your medication and also prevent nausea with your pain medication.
 However, early on after surgery too much food can cause nausea